savoirfairelinux/cqfd/README.md

 which is desired in some scenarios.
 This feature is not supported with .zip archives.

+For tar archives, setting ``tar_options`` will add extra options to the tar command.
+For example, setting ``tar_options=-h`` will copy all symlink files as hardlinks, which is desired in some scenarios.
+This feature is not supported with .zip archives.

 ``distro``: the name of the directory containing the Dockerfile.
 By default, cqfd uses ``"docker"``, and ``.cqfd/docker/Dockerfile` is used.